 We believe that our battery and battery systems contain a unique combination of important characteristics that enable us to offer battery solutions that are competitive with the most advanced currently available lithium-ion and non-lithium ion battery technologies.
 Our proprietary Lithium Ion SuperPolymer® technology is based on a novel nanostructure that is fundamentally different from standard lithium-ion polymer batteries.
-This nanostructure is primarily characterized by superior energy density which translates into the ability to pack more energy into smaller and lighter spaces.
+This nanostructure is primarily characterized by superior energy density which translates into the ability to make the pack more smaller and lighter.
 In addition, our proprietary SuperPolymer® technology is complemented by innovative battery designs, battery control systems and packaging solutions that enhance the performance and scalability of batteries and battery manufacturing processes.
 We believe that our battery and battery systems offer highly-competitive performance characteristics as follows:

 - Platform technology.
 The primary elements of a lithium battery cell are the anode, cathode, separator and electrolyte.
-Unlike many other battery technologies that rely on advancements in component materials and chemistries (i.e., application of phosphate or manganese chemistries etc. to the anode), our proprietary Lithium Ion SuperPolymer® technology is independent of the composition of the component materials.
-Such battery chemistry independence enables us to continuously evolve and benefit from improvements in component materials, including advancements in electrode materials.
+Unlike many other battery technologies that rely on advancements in component materials and chemistries (i.e., application of phosphate or manganese chemistries etc. to the cathode), our proprietary platform Lithium Ion SuperPolymer® technology ensures that our technology is not rendered obsolete by changes to the underlying battery chemistry or other component materials.
+We are therefore able to continuously evolve and benefit from improvements in component materials, including advancements in electrode materials.
 In this way, our core advantages are maintained as battery performance metrics continue to improve.
 This platform characteristic differentiates us in an industry that has historically focused on component rather than structural innovations. - High energy and power density.
 Energy density is widely considered one of the most important metrics of a battery technology as it determines the size and weight of the battery system.
 Higher energy density translates into smaller, lighter battery systems or applications with longer run-times or ranges.
-In addition, lithium batteries have been historically optimized for either higher energy (e.g. for consumer laptop or mobile phone market where longer runtimes are a premium) or for high power (e.g. for the power tool or hybrid vehicle market where brief, high power pulses are a premium).
+In addition, lithium batteries have been historically optimized for either higher energy (e.g. for consumer laptop or mobile phone market where longer run-times are a premium) or for high power (e.g. for the power tool or hybrid vehicle market where brief, high power pulses are a premium).
 In general, a trade-off in battery design is required such that a focus on one metric, e.g. power, comes at the expense of the other, e.g. energy.
 For plug-in hybrids or full electric vehicles, both strong power density and superior energy density is optimal.